Sheila Nolan Whalen Reading Series, 2015 - 2016

-April 14, 2015: A group reading by creative writing students at Saint Louis University.
+April 19, 2016: A reading of work by creative writing students at Saint Louis University.